Secure an in-demand job.... now and into the future.

 You'll engage in a variety of classroom, shop and real-world activities.
 Learn the theoretical principles of operations and processes in the classroom, and apply your knowledge in our shop where you'll gain valuable experience by practicing various operational procedures.

 During the 18 weeks of instructional time, you'll travel to 10 plant operations of various sizes throughout the West Kootenay such as Nelson Hydro, Teck, Mercer Celgar, a local brewery, Selkirk College, a local wastewater treatment plant, Oso Negro, a local sawmill, Kootenay Boundary Regional Hospital (Trail) and the Nelson & District Community Complex.
 The goal is by the end of the tours, you will have a detailed record of the plants you have visited and a broad awareness of the operator duties and tasks at the various plants in our area.

 Great Partnerships with Regional Industry

 The Plant Operator Program usually has two intakes each year.
 The provincial government has bolstered funding in areas of trades that are anticipated to be in-demand over the coming years.
-Plant operators are considered one of those areas, so a third intake has been added and started this past August.
-This intake will focus more on hospitals, school districts, municipalities, sawmills, recreational facilities and other large plant operations.
+Plant operators are considered one of those areas.

 Upon completion of the on-campus component of the program, you'll embark on a practicum hosted by regional employers where you'll master operations in real industrial environments.